 Conclusion for The Ultimate Double Doodle Guide (2020)

 There are several different double doodle dogs to choose from including the Goldendoodle Labradoodle Mix, double Labradoodle, Aussiedoodle Labradoodle mix, or double Aussiedoodle.
-This dog also comes in a variety of different sizes including the miniature, medium, and standard sizes.
+This dog also comes in a variety of different sizes including miniature, medium, and standard sizes.
 In addition, they have a variety of coat colors that vary depending on the parent dogs’ coat color.
 We hope that we helped you learn about the double doodle!